catbaron0/efb-sticker2img-middleware/README.md

 python setup.py install
 ```
 * Register to EFB
-Following [this document](https://ehforwarderbot.readthedocs.io/en/latest/getting-started.html) to edit the config file.
+Edit the config file following [this document](https://ehforwarderbot.readthedocs.io/en/latest/getting-started.html) to register this middleware.
 The config file by default is `~/.ehforwarderbot/profiles/default/config.yaml`.
 It should look like:

 ```
 master_channel: foo.demo_master